More Stuff About this Stuff

 Old Bootjack Dance Hall

-Opened in 1894, the Bootjack Dance Hall stood about a half mile from the Bootjack store, where today's Highway 49 and Darrah Road meet.
+Opened in 1894, the Bootjack Dance Hall stood about a half mile from the Bootjack store, where today's Highway 49 meets Darrah Road.
 The hall was home to dances featuring local fiddlers, school events put on by nearby Sebastopol School, and from 1948 until it was torn down, the Bootjack Stompers Square Dance Club.

 Read Helen Callan's story about the closing of the hall